 Arm your customer service representatives with good information about the checkout part of the transaction and train them well.
 A customer shouldn’t wait long when they’ve already made their selection.
 The support should come quickly, be helpful, and sound friendly, yet not too casual.
 In addition, your customer support operation should be capable of handling different types of customers, such as those who speak a different language or those who need special equipment to overcome disabilities.
 The key is to make sure your customer support is accessible to all.
 After all, any thriving business wants income from all types of customers, so customer service should be designed to support that strategy.

 5. Exit-intent pop-ups

-These are notifications that are triggered when a customer goes to exit their shopping cart tab, or even switch tabs.
-These can be used at various points and work best when they are driven by a pop-up marketing strategy.
-(You don’t want them to annoy customers or interrupt them too often.)
+These notifications are triggered when a customer enters their shopping cart tab or switches tabs.
+These can be used at various points and work best when a pop-up marketing strategy compels them.
+(You don’t want them to annoy or interrupt customers too often.)
 In an eCommerce business, they are best used to deliver an offer.

 Customers love options and deals.
 That’s half the thrill of buying.
-At the same time, they want to feel safe and reassured, they want the shopping to be convenient.
+At the same time, they want to feel safe and reassured, and they want their shopping to be convenient.
 What was once the job of a good shopping assistant or a store manager can now be implemented in eCommerce businesses and, for the most part, automated.
-It needn’t be complicated or expensive and the customers will surely appreciate it.
+It needn’t be complicated or expensive, and the customers will surely appreciate it.